itsmecevi/ai_ml_ds/README.md

 # AI, ML, DS Curriculum

 Beginner to Advanced Course...

 ## Beginner Level 🛡️

+Creating a curriculum for a beginner in machine learning involves introducing the fundamental concepts, techniques, and tools, and then gradually progressing to more advanced topics.
+Here's a structured curriculum designed to provide a comprehensive understanding of machine learning:

 ### Week 1-2: Introduction to AI, ML, DS